 With stunning Colorado surroundings and easy access to a national park, a visit to an Estes Park vacation rental will capture the whole family's imagination.
 Sitting at 7,522 feet above sea level, this town is a favorite Colorado getaway due to its proximity to the Rocky Mountain National Park, landmarks such as the historic Stanley Hotel, and a variety of galleries and family-friendly museums that are well worth a visit.
-Whether you're visiting in the summer or winter, our Estes Park cabin rentals are the perfect setting for an unforgettable trip.
+Whether you're visiting in the summer or winter, our Estes Park vacation rentals are the perfect setting for an unforgettable trip.

 The unspoiled beauty of Rocky Mountain National Park draws thousands of visitors every year.
 With over 50 placid lakes and babbling streams, this is a popular fishing destination for both locals and visitors alike.
 In order to fish within the park, please note that you will need a valid Colorado fishing license.
 You can trek through over 355 miles of hiking trails or stick to the park roads for a bicycle ride suitable for all ages.
 After exploring, head to the Visitor Center to learn about the animals and plants you encountered on your hike or bike ride.
 If someone in your group loves horses, consider visiting the Glacier Creek Stables for the opportunity to see the area on four legs rather than two.